redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 - Hyperlink Mark Language

 /// type=SS, answer[1]

-Which of the following correctly shows how HTML code structure should be?
+Which of the following correctly shows how HTML code should be written?

 - Using angled brackets `< >`